 All staff members are experienced early childhood educators, meeting the State Licensing requirements.
 They are required to participate in a continuous program of education and study for professional advancement.

 Valley Christian Preschool is open to all children who desire a Christian preschool program.
-A child must be at least two years of age, and may stay with us until he is developmentally ready for kindergarten, or six years old.
+A child must be at least three years of age by September 1st and may stay with us until he is developmentally ready for kindergarten, or six years old.

 After enrolling your child in Valley Christian Preschool, please make sure to keep your records updated.
 If a change such as address, phone number, or emergency contact occurs, please let the office know as soon as possible.
 Please make sure that all phone numbers of emergency contact people stay current in the event that we need to reach them in your absence.